peteletroll/DockRotate/README.md

 Rotation will malfunction if parts on opposite sides of the rotating joint are connected by struts.

+All sorts of decoupling/docking/undocking/klawing/unklawing while moving are fully supported. **Yes, you can build a working Kanadarm.**

 **Autostruts** are properly handled.

 Forum page: https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate-rotation-control-on-docking-ports/